 Skills Beginning performance 1 Developing performance 2 Accomplished performance 3 Outstanding performance 4 E. Capacity to use specific software (e.g. OpenRefine) as tools for data cleaning.
 Can identify at least one data cleaning tool.
 Can identify the main features of a data cleaning tool (e.g. OpenRefine).
 Can identify multiple data cleaning tools.
-Can use one or a few of the basic features of data cleaning software to clean a dataset (e.g. create an OpenRefine project, use faceting, filtering, clustering or reconciling). software to clean a dataset (e.g. in OpenRefine: Can use the advanced features of one or more data cleaning software packages to clean datasets (e.g. in OpenRefine: use API, regular expressions, Google Refine Expression Language).
+Can use one or a few of the basic features of data cleaning software to clean a dataset (e.g. create an OpenRefine project, use faceting, filtering, clustering or reconciling).
+Can use all the basic features of a data cleaning software to clean a dataset (e.g. in OpenRefine: faceting, filtering, clustering, reconciling).
+Can use the advanced features of one or more data cleaning software packages to clean datasets (e.g. in OpenRefine: use API, regular expressions, Google Refine Expression Language).
 F. Capacity to document data transformation procedures.
 Seldom describes any changes made while curating, formatting, or transforming data.
 Describes changes made most of the time.
 Doesn't describe changes consistently or fully (e.g. describes the change, but not the author).
 Always remembers to describe changes made.
 Always describes changes consistently, so that all edits of the same type can be easily identified.
 Can accurately and consistently describe changes made in a repeatable way.